sonic-net/SONiC/doc/platform_json_enhancement.md

 - "control" : A boolean, 'true' if the given attribute can be controlled from the NOS, 'false' otherwise.
 - Attribute specific fields:
     - status led - "color" - A list of the supported colors.
+    - speed
+        - "maximum" - Maximum recommended fan speed that can be set.
-    - speed - "minimum" - Minimum recommended fan speed that can be set.
+        - "minimum" - Minimum recommended fan speed that can be set.

 Sample `capabilities` fields: